 Young Welsh tenor Joshua Owen Mills studied at the Guildhall School of Music and Drama.
-A member of the young artists programme at the Bayerische Staatsoper in Munich, Joshua is definitely someone to watch.
-He has performed with Garsington Opera, Glyndebourne Opera and Scottish Opera in the short time since he graduated.
-He is a regular on the concert platform, a winner at the National Eisteddfod and a firm favourite as a soloist with the Welsh Male Voice Choirs.
+Currently a member of the opera ensemble at the Staatsoper in Klagenfurt, Joshua spent two years on the young artists programme at the Bayerische Staatsoper in Munich.
+In the UK has performed with Garsington Opera, Glyndebourne Opera and Scottish Opera, is a regular on the concert platform and a winner at the National Eisteddfod.

 Born in Neath, South Wales, Joshua is recognised as one of the country’s most promising young tenors.
-He studied at the Guildhall School of Music & Drama, was a Jerwood Young Artist with Glyndebourne Opera, and in 2015 became a member of the Opera Studio at the Bavarian State Opera, Munich.
+Having studied at the Guildhall School of Music & Drama, Joshua was a Jerwood Young Artist with Glyndebourne Opera, and between 2015 -17 was a member of the Opera Studio at the Bayersiche Staatsoper, Munich.

-On the concert stage, Joshua has appeared at the Wigmore Hall and the North American Festival of Wales in Minneapolis, and understudied Ian Bostridge for Britten’s Serenade for Tenor, Horn and Strings with Sir Antonio Pappano and the Santa Cecilia Orchestra in Rome.
-Most recently, he appeared at the BBC Proms in Vaughan Williams’ Serenade to Music under the baton of Sakari Oramo, alongside a consort of the nation’s most promising young singers.
+In concert, Joshua has appeared at the Wigmore Hall, Künstlerhaus & Nymphenburg Palace, and the North American Festival of Wales in Minneapolis.
+He has sung Britten’s Serenade for Tenor, Horn and Strings with a number of British chamber orchestras, including at LSO St Lukes, led by violinist Candida Thompson, as well as understudying Ian Bostridge with Sir Antonio Pappano and the Santa Cecilia Orchestra in Rome.
+Most recently, he appeared at the Last Night of the BBC Proms in Vaughan Williams’ Serenade to Music at the Royal Albert Hall.